Predictive posteriors under hidden confounding: Discussion

 \section{Discussion}

 We have introduced a new framework that delivers calibrated probabilistic predictions and credible causal discovery simultaneously, even when distribution shifts and hidden confounders undermine conventional methods.
-Unlike classical IV or minimax-robust approaches—which either sacrifice unbiasedness through regularization or offer no uncertainty quantification—BGI uses a hierarchical prior to fuse information from multiple training environments and unlabeled target data, yielding fully Bayesian posteriors for both causal parameters and future outcomes.
-We prove that these priors endow the model with rigorous asymptotic guarantees, turning the number of distinct datasets into a meaningful measure of precision, and show how BGI enables the first practical hypothesis test for causal parenthood under hidden confounding.
-Extensive simulations and a real medical case study confirm that BGI maintains almost nominal coverage from low to moderate dimensions, while ordinary least squares and classical IV fail to generalize.
+Unlike classical IV or minimax-robust approaches—which either sacrifice unbiasedness through regularization or offer no uncertainty quantification—we introduce a hierarchical prior to fuse information from multiple training environments and unlabeled target data, yielding fully Bayesian posteriors for both causal parameters and future outcomes.
+These priors endow the model with rigorous asymptotic guarantees, turning the number of distinct datasets into a meaningful measure of precision.
+Moreover, our approach enables the first practical hypothesis test for causal parenthood under hidden confounding.
+Extensive simulations and a real medical case study suggest that our method maintains almost nominal coverage from low to moderate dimensions, while OLS and classical IV fail to generalize.

-Regression problems involving heterogeneous datasets with the same structure but originating from different sources—such as multiple countries, demographics, or experimental groups—pose challenges like varying data distributions, cultural biases, or contextual differences.
-For instance, predicting housing prices unbiasedly in a new territory could use our approach fed with estate data from different cities or nations, where local economic conditions or regulations introduce shifts in feature relationships.
-In clinical research, patient response data from different hospitals or trials may follow the same scheme but differ in underlying population characteristics.
-Our approach integrates these heterogeneous data sources in an optimal way; on top of this, its Bayesian character provides inference with well-calibrated uncertainty quantification, as our simulations show, and valid hypothesis testing.